 Traffic Infractions Violations

-When cited with a Traffic Infraction Violation, individuals have 30 days from the date of citation to make one of the elections below, unless the violation requires a mandatory court appearance:
+When cited with a Traffic Infraction Violation, individuals have 30 days from the date of the offense or violation to make an election unless the violation requires a mandatory court appearance.

 Pay Civil Penalty

 By electing this option, you will be required to pay the civil penalty in the amount authorized by law within 30 days of the date the citation.